-The new color category dialog in Outlook 2007 and Outlook 2010 doesn't allow you to type or paste categories names in directly, you need to select them from a list.
+The new color category dialog first introduced in Outlook 2007 doesn't allow you to type or paste categories names in directly, you need to select them from a list.
 As in older versions, Outlook will list categories not in the master list and identify them as such.

 To create a backup copy of Categories already in your master list

 - Open an Outlook item.
 Any item type will do, but a Contact might be easier to locate - you can name it "1-Category Backup" and it'll be at the beginning of the address book.

 - Click on the Categorize button in the ribbon then All Categories from the bottom of the menu to open the Color Categories dialog.

 - Select all categories in the list.
 Tip: use the Spacebar and the down arrow key to move through the list and select categories quickly.